Hypothesis Testing for Adversarial Channels: Chernoff-Stein Exponents: On the Role of Adaptivity

 \subsubsection{With shared randomness}

-It turns out that our results hold even if the transmitter and/or adversary is adaptive.
+Our results hold even if the transmitter and/or adversary is adaptive.
 We proved the achievability part of Theorem~\ref{thrm:shared_weak} assuming that the adversary is adaptive and the converse assuming the transmitter is adaptive.